ICJIA/r3-next/public/markdown/eligibility.md

 ## Eligible Applicants

-In order to be eligible, organizations must have a DUNS number, a SAMS.gov account, a Grants.gov account, be in good standing with the Illinois Secretary of State, and not be on the state no-pay list (See [Prequalification Steps](https://r3.illinois.gov/resources/) for details).
+In order to be eligible, organizations must have a DUNS number, a SAM.gov account, a Grants.gov account, be in good standing with the Illinois Secretary of State, and not be on the state no-pay list (See [Prequalification Steps](https://r3.illinois.gov/resources/) for details).
 Common types of eligible applicants are nonprofit organizations, local units of government, and tax-exempt faith-based organizations.
 Other organizations may also be eligible to join the proposed program as members of a collaborative.
 Click here to [learn more about collaboratives](/collaboratives) in the R3 program.

 ## Eligible Service Areas